 Some of the programmes/courses mentioned in the document may or may not be offered in a particular academic year/semester.
-We advise you to consult the Coordinator of the programme at the beginning of every semester.
+The student is advised to consult the Coordinator of the respective programmes at the beginning of every semester.

 Table of Contents